-But clearing the land and knocking up some houses depends on council zoning, density regulations, transport links and other essential infrastructure – people won’t buy a house and land package 40km from the CBD if they can’t get into work, or if local schools, shops and medical facilities are lacking.
+But clearing the land and knocking up some houses depends on council zoning, density regulations, transport links, and other essential infrastructure – people won’t buy a house and land package 40km from the CBD if they can’t get to work, or if local schools, shops and medical facilities are lacking.

 7. Consumer confidence

-The six factors I’ve talked about so far only tell half the story.
+The 6 factors I’ve talked about so far only tell half the story.

-Regardless of how readily available credit is, or how fast the population is actually growing, people’s perception of these things is just as important.
+Regardless of how readily available credit is, or how fast the population is actually growing, people’s perception of these factors is just as important.

 If consumers believe the market is heading downward, whether this is reflected by the statistics or not, it will influence their behaviour.

-And of course, at times of financial uncertainty, with job uncertain tenure, people will hold off making significant purchasing decisions like a new home or investment property.
+And of course, at times of financial uncertainty, such as high inflation and soaring interest rates, people will hold off making significant purchasing decisions like a new home or investment property.

-Buying property is an emotion-heavy process, and buyers – both owner-occupiers and investors – often let their heartstrings pull them in directions their head might not.
+Buying property is an emotion-heavy process, and buyers – both owner-occupiers and investors – often let their heartstrings pull them in directions their heads might not.

 This is the one factor you have some personal control over, and, if you’re savvy, you could use it to your advantage to get ahead of the game.

-Then during the pandemic era of 2020 and 2021 and exacerbated by onerous changes to residential tenancies acts in a couple of states, many investors sold up and, in general, owner-occupiers purchased their properties further decreasing the stock of rental properties.
+Then during the pandemic era of 2020 and 2021, and exacerbated by onerous changes to residential tenancies acts in a couple of states, many investors sold their investment properties which were, generally, then bought by owner-occupiers.

 However, during this time the average household size got smaller as many young renters fled share houses for the “safety” of one or two-bedroom apartments.

-And more recently, with our borders reopening and tourism increasing, many properties that had been put into the long-term rental pool are now back on Airbnb, thereby lowering the number of properties available for long-term tenants.
+And more recently, with our borders reopening and tourism increasing, many properties that had been put into the long-term rental pool are now back on Airbnb, and filling once-vacant CBD apartments, thereby further lowering the number of properties available for long-term tenants.

 It’s likely that the media will keep feeding us headlines of fear for much of the year, so here are some things you can do.

-Rather than let that worry you take a long-term view and focus on things you can control.
+Tips: Remember, the economy is affected by various factors, which are mostly out of our control, and rather than letting that worry you, take a long-term view and focus on things you can control.

 Whether it's property, shares, or bitcoins — booms just don't last forever, and neither do downturns.

-And don't let emotions drive your investment decisions, because as I explained, it’s likely it will take a while for inflation to come under control and then the Reserve Bank will again start lowering interest rate because they always seem to overshoot the mark.
+And don't let emotions drive your investment decisions because as I explained, it’s likely it will take a while for inflation to come under control and then the Reserve Bank will again start lowering interest rates because they always seem to overshoot the mark.